A simple time coarse graining method for molecular dynamics simulations of liquids: Introduction

-that will be used as the time coarse grained potential in MD using a time step $\Delta t$.
-Interestingly enough we will see that this method is approximately equivalent to a smoothing of the short range wall of the potential with an harmonic function.\\
+{ that may be used as a first approximation for a time coarse grained potential} in MD using a time step $\Delta t$.
+Interestingly enough we will see that this method is approximately equivalent to a smoothing of the short range wall of the potential with an harmonic function. { Using this result, our coarse grained potential will then be made from a quadratic short range wall, and the Lennard-Jones original potential at larger ranges.
+We keep the long range part of the potential in order to not overestimate the interaction with a mean field approach as multiple atomic interactions will be used in the simulations.
+We attach these two potentials with a continuous derivative, for the force to be continuous, at a distance $R$ that defines the quadratic short-range part and therefore our potential.}\\

+{ Notice however, that if the mean force potential is in fact a free energy, our generalized mean force potential has no simple static interpretation.
+It can be connected to the path probability exponent that replaces the potential function in trajectory space, or to the hopping probability in a dynamic Monte Carlo simulation.
+In this work, we will call it anyway 'generalized mean force potential' (GMF) for simplicity as it has the dimension of an energy.}\\

-The created effective potential is intended to be used not only in advanced molecular dynamics simulations but also in Dissipative Particle Dynamics\cite{dpd1,dpd2,dpd3,dpd4,dpd5,dpd6}, and dynamic Monte Carlo simulations.
+The created effective GMF potential is intended to be used not only in advanced molecular dynamics simulations but also in Dissipative Particle Dynamics\cite{dpd1,dpd2,dpd3,dpd4,dpd5,dpd6}, and dynamic Monte Carlo simulations.
 It may also permit to understand the effects of time coarse graining in relation with the glass transition, because the glass transition is in facilitation theories seen as a transition involving time (transition in the trajectory space \cite{facile,facile1,facile2,facile3,facile4,facile5,facile6}).
-In this picture the time temperature superposition effect\cite{timetemperature00,timetemperature01,timetemperature02,timetemperature03,timetemperature,timetemperature2,timetemperature3,timetemperature4} could be understood as equivalent to a renormalization in time.
-To test that picture we need a method for time renormalization or equivalently time coarse graining that we implement in this work.
+In this viewpoint the time temperature superposition effect\cite{timetemperature00,timetemperature01,timetemperature02,timetemperature03,timetemperature,timetemperature2,timetemperature3,timetemperature4} could be understood as equivalent to a renormalization in time.
+To test that { interpretation} we need a method for time renormalization or equivalently time coarse graining that we implement in this work.